Midwest and Western Railroads

 Additional note on PRR materials: The Western Region General Orders cover the period from just before and after the merger with New York Central into the combined Penn Central in early 1968.
 One of them formally renames the company by General Order.
 The Rules Revisions for the 1956 book are from 1957 through 1960 and show various changes that were occurring in the industry that required rule updates.
 Both series of revisions were small loose leaf inserts that were never posted in the books being modified.
 Perhaps they were spare copies in a PRR tower somewhere in Indianapolis that my contact took home after they were out of date.
 They provide a small snap shot of an era when a lot of changes were taking place on this important major railroad.

 On several different times in the 1970s, I visited Union Pacifc locations and obtained division timetables from nearby locations.
 I was assigned in Utah for a few months, and obtained the Utah and Idaho divisions at that time.
 The Wyoming, Nebraska, and Kansas materials were obtained when working in the traffic department in Colorado.
 The Eastern Region timetable from 1976 was perhaps the beginning of the consolidation into "System Timetables" which came about later.
 While I have many of these later voluminous system documents, I consider them too recent to be posted here.
-The examples here show the UP in the good old days, before all the recent mergers (takeovers).
+Some of those more recent items might be available later as items for sale The examples here show the UP in the good old days, before all the recent mergers (takeovers).
 I can't recall where I obtained the perishable schedules from 1970, but they are of some interest as a snapshot of schedule performance from that era.

 One of the fine senior engineers at Grand Junction, Colorado was Arthur Schwab.
 Art helped me a lot as a new engineer, and we shared a mid-western heritage, since Art hailed from Moberly, Missouri.
 His first railroad was the Wabash, and he also put some time in with the Rock Island.
 When he passed away a number of years ago, his family generously gave me a couple of his railroad items, including this Q & A from the Wabash Railroad.
 It appears to be an extensive review of air brake and mechanical questions for engineers on the Wabash, preparatory to their promotion from the fireman's ranks.
 The portion of the NW where B&O crews worked a few miles in Decatur, Illinois (noted above) was part of the former Wabash main line.
 I believe Art and I discussed that coincidence when we first met in Grand Junction, since he had worked into Decatur from Moberly in his Wabash career.
 I wish I had more items from Art, and especially about the Wabash, as it has been a "fallen flag" since its 1964 absorption into the NW system.
 Naturally, he has a "Follow the Flag" Wabash hat on in the photo below.
 An argument could be made for putting the Wabash in the "Eastern" category also, but it primarily spanned the midwest and was headquartered in Saint Louis, Missouri.